This article compares two Python GUI libraries, PyQt vs Tkinter.

 In can be a bit hard to tell the difference by simply comparing widgets individually like this.
 Ideally you should try out both.
 You’ll understand the difference real quick then.

 PyQt’s widgets are more interactive, such as the button glowing blue when the cursor is over it.
-You can only tell such a thing when actually using the GUI for yourself, so it’s best to try it out yourself.
+You can only tell such a thing when actually using the GUI for yourself, so it’s best to actually run code for yourself.
 It’s these little differences that combined, end up making a big difference.

 Just for the sake of it, we decided to throw in a code comparison as well.
 The code below will create the same GUI with the same widgets.
 It’s purpose is simple.
 There is an introductory label, a entry field which takes input and there are two buttons, one which prints the user input and the other closes the application.